dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

-Expressions in a Dylan library are executed in the order in which they appear in the project, and the last expression in a project should be a call to a project’s start function.
+Expressions in a Dylan library are executed in the order in which they appear in the project, and the last expression in a project should be a call to a project's start function.

 .. index::
    single: Compiler databases; relationship to source and run-time views